ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Evolver Primates: Creating the Cactus Alignment

 Now Cactus can be run, much as it would its default progressive mode.
-The only difference is that we specify the `--pangenome`, `--outVG` and `--reference` options.
+The only difference is that we specify the `--pangenome`, `--pafInput`, `--outVG` and `--reference` options.

 ```
-cactus-align ./jobstore primates-pg/evolverPrimates.pg.txt primates-pg/primates.paf primates-pg/primates.hal --pangenome --outVG --reference simChimp --realTimeLogging
+cactus-align ./jobstore primates-pg/evolverPrimates.pg.txt primates-pg/primates.paf primates-pg/primates.hal --pangenome --pafInput --outVG --reference simChimp --realTimeLogging
 ```

 ### Evolver Primates: Creating the VG Indexes